Thomas Middleditch

-Thomas Steven Middleditch (born March 10, 1982) is a Canadian-American actor, comedian and screenwriter.
-He is known for his role as Richard Hendricks in the HBO series Silicon Valley (2014–2019), earning a nomination for the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series.
-He has voiced Penn Zero in the Disney XD animated series Penn Zero: Part-Time Hero (2014–2017), Harold Hutchins in Captain Underpants: The First Epic Movie (2017), Sam Coleman in Godzilla: King of the Monsters (2019) and Terry in the Hulu adult animated sci-fi series Solar Opposites.
-Middleditch also appears in ads for Verizon Wireless.
+Thomas Steven Middleditch (born March 10, 1982) is a Canadian-American actor.
+He is best known for his role as Richard Hendricks in the HBO series Silicon Valley (2014–2019), earning a nomination for the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series.
+He voiced the titular character in the Disney XD animated series Penn Zero: Part-Time Hero (2014–2017), Harold Hutchins in Captain Underpants: The First Epic Movie (2017), Sam Coleman in Godzilla: King of the Monsters (2019), and Terry Opposites in the Hulu adult animated sci-fi series Solar Opposites.
+Middleditch made his Broadway debut in 2024 as Eli in Eureka Day.
+He also appeared in ads for Verizon Wireless.

 Early life

 Middleditch was born on March 10, 1982, in Nelson, British Columbia, Canada.
 His parents are British.
 He was cast in a play in eighth grade which he said "changed everything" for him.
 He discovered improv in grade school from performing with Theatresports.
 His first job was acting in Canadian Heritage Plays for his hometown.

 He studied theatre at the University of Victoria before moving to Toronto, where he auditioned for and enrolled in George Brown Theatre School, but never began his course.
 He instead opted to make sketches on his own and worked at a New Balance store for an income.
 He relocated to Chicago, where he took classes at The Second City and iO Theater, while also performing regularly.
-He was a founding member in 2005 of The Improvised Shakespeare Company.
+He was a founding member in 2005 of the Improvised Shakespeare Company.
 Due to immigration issues, he worked various cash jobs until Charna Halpern sponsored him to get his work visa.
 While performing on a Second City cruise, he got an audition for Saturday Night Live.
 Though he did not get cast, the routine he used in his audition landed him a network holding deal and he moved to New York City.